-Beginning with Fall 2019 semester, students who withdraw from the University on or after the 1st day of the semester must comply with the official USF withdraw policy in order to be eligible for a refund.
-The date paperwork is received by the Registrar's Office will be used as the official date of withdrawal.
+Beginning with Fall 2019 semester, students who withdraw or take a leave of absence from the University on or after the first day of the semester must comply with the official USF Withdraw or Leave of Absence policy in order to be eligible for a refund.
+The date paperwork is received by the Registrar's Office will be used as the official date of withdrawal or leave of absence.
 The pro-rated charges will be deducted from paid amount prior to a refund being issued.
 Students who have not paid will be subject to pro-rated charges based on the chart below.
-They will owe a percentage of tuition and housing fees corresponding to the official date of withdrawal from the University.
+They will owe a percentage of tuition and housing fees corresponding to the official date of withdrawal or leave of absence from the University.

 For the Fall and Spring semesters:

 |Before the first day of classes||100% of applicable tuition and residence hall fees|

 |From the 1st to the 7th day of the semester||80% of applicable tuition and residence hall fees|